 This was an occasion I should not be so cynical about.
-It was a cause for celebration that my straight colleagues are celebrating the sanitised PG version of gay life.
+It is meant as a cause for celebration – that my straight colleagues are celebrating a sanitised PG version of gay life.
 This is actually progress, compared to when I came out at work in the 1990s, before anti-discrimination employment legislation was enacted.

 Of course there was none of the more adult themed elements of LGBT life on display.
 This was a family friendly event.
-No protest permitted.
-No acknowledgement of the actual struggle to get to a place where we are accepted .
+No dissent permitted.
+No acknowledgement of any actual challenges that a gay person may face in the world or workplace .
 We are welcome – so long as we don’t frighten the horses.
 No assless chaps for me – not that I own a pair, but I suddenly wished that I did and that I’d worn them to work.

 I grinned inanely.
 Don’t rock the boat Murphy.
 Don’t complain.
-You’ll brand yourself as an uppity queer.
-Nobody likes a malcontent.
+You’ll brand yourself as an uppity malcontent.
 I have to work with these people.
 Let them have their moment.
 And from then on we can all pretend it never happened.

 ‘What a crock of shit.’